MindlapseDemos/256boss/README.md

 intro you want onto it, and install 256boss on that USB stick by following our simple installation instructions for each platform.

-*Not done yet* ... more info as the project progresses, and the concept becomes a reality.

 Project website: TODO
 Source code repository: https://github.com/MindlapseDemos/256boss